 The BSA Visual Arts curriculum, under the direction of Archie Veale, is designed to provide students with a strong foundation in basic skills and techniques as well as the means with which to think and talk about art.
 In the first two years students are introduced to a wide variety of media and techniques as well as the dynamics of composition.
 Upper level students build upon skills and techniques learned previously and are encouraged to experiment and discover a vehicle for personal expression.
 Students gain a strong sense of professionalism through experiences in the school and in the art community, locally and regionally and acquire the skills necessary to produce portfolios aimed at gaining access to scholarships and the best art colleges.

 This year we welcome three Baltimore neighborhood charter schools operated by the Baltimore Curriculum Project: City Springs Elementary Middle School, Wolfe Street Academy and Hampstead Hill Academy.
 Our team will provide workshops and guidance to the emerging artists who will create art alongside our master Madonnari.
-We welcome back our artists from the Baltimore School for the Arts and Concordia Preparatory School and look forward to their amazing expressions of this year’s theme, “Courage”.
+We welcome back our artists from the Baltimore School for the Arts and look forward to their amazing expressions of this year’s theme, “Courage”.